maoosi/prisma-appsync/docs/security/xss-sanitizer.md

 ## 👉 Usage

-By default, Prisma-AppSync automatically perform XSS sanitization and encode all data coming through the GraphQL API.
+Prisma-AppSync automatically perform XSS sanitization and encode all data coming through the GraphQL API.

 **Take a look at this example:**